CARING FOR & MAINTAINING ONE QUARTZ SURFACES®

 CARE AND MAINTENANCE GUIDE

-To ensure your natural stone products will provide you with a lifetime of beauty and utility, proper maintenance is crucial.
+To ensure your products will provide you with a lifetime of beauty and utility, proper maintenance is crucial.
 Natural stone products are porous by nature and require a different maintenance program than traditional ceramic tile.
-Dal-Tile also strongly recommends testing a small area PRIOR to usage of any installation/countertop cleaning/maintenance product to determine whether the product serves its intended purpose.
+Dal-Tile also strongly recommends testing a small area PRIOR to usage of any installation/cleaning/maintenance product to determine whether the product serves its intended purpose.

 SAFETY PRECAUTION TO CUSTOMERS